Elizabeth II: Political reforms and crises

 The 1960s and 1970s saw an acceleration in the decolonisation of Africa and the Caribbean.
 More than 20 countries gained independence from Britain as part of a planned transition to self-government.
-In 1965, however, the Rhodesian prime minister, Ian Smith, in opposition to moves towards majority rule, unilaterally declared independence while expressing "loyalty and devotion" to Elizabeth.
+In 1965, however, the Rhodesian prime minister, Ian Smith, in opposition to moves towards majority rule, unilaterally declared independence with Elizabeth as "Queen of Rhodesia".
 Although Elizabeth formally dismissed him, and the international community applied sanctions against Rhodesia, his regime survived for over a decade.
 As Britain's ties to its former empire weakened, the British government sought entry to the European Community, a goal it achieved in 1973.